 An interaction-oriented Model.

+In the interactive recommendation scenario, the services that the developer has selected in the current session, as a kind of developer feedback, plays an important role in the recommendation of next service.
+Let us first analyze a case.
+Suppose a developer wants to build a mashup to help tourists prepare for their trip.
+Considering that tourists need navigation service when travelling and being ignorant of developer preferences for different map services, the recommended list may include many map services, such as Baidu Map, Google Map, etc. If the developer selects Baidu Map from the list, SRS should respond to this feedback and remove Google Map in the next round of recommended results.
+The reason is that the demand for map service has been met, and it is unlikely for the developer to invoke another map service with the same function (this rule is more applicable to paid services).
+At the same time, the recommended results may introduce some services related to Baidu Map.

-There exists a complicated relationship or interaction among MReq, the select services and next service.
-On the one hand, next service and the select services may be substitute or complementary to each other, etc. On the other hand, the select services and next service work together to satisfy the requirements of the developer, MReq.
-The interaction determines whether the developer will select a candidate service s as next service or not to some extent.
+Overall, there exists a complicated relationship or interaction among MReq, selected services and follow-up service.
+On the one hand, the follow-up services and the selected services may be replaceable or complementary to each other.
+On the other hand, the selected services and the follow-up services work together to satisfy requirement MReq.
+The interactions help determine whether developers will select a candidate service s as follow-up services.

-Therefore, we design a deep learning based model to capture the complex interaction and predict the probability of the developer selecting s next.
-The K services with the highest scores or probabilities are taken as the recommendation list.
+Therefore, we design a deep learning-based model to capture the complex interactions and predict the probability of the developer selecting s next.
+The K services with the highest probabilities are selected as the recommendation list.

 Our model consists of three layers: the feature extraction layer, the interaction layer and the output layer.